tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-**Algorithm 1**: This algorithm computes new doubles as soon as it is possible to compute a new set of distinct doubles.
+**Algorithm 1**: This algorithm computes new distinct doubles as soon as it is possible to do so.
 These new doubles are turned into triples in the next immediate IPP round.
 This process is repeated until all IPP rounds are completed.
 Only then are next larger-sized sub-products computed, but consumption of the smallest existing 'tuples' is given priority.